4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start nameserver
 ```

-Repeat the above steps to deploy multiple nameservers
+Repeat the above steps to deploy multiple nameservers.

 #### 4 Verify the running status of the service